nivvi1106/Sales-Forecasting/README.md

 3.  **Upload Dataset to Google Drive & Mount:**
     * Upload the `Walmart.csv` dataset to your Google Drive (e.g., into a folder like `My Drive/Colab Notebooks/Store_Sales/`).
-    * Add the following lines at the beginning of your notebook (usually in the first code cell) to mount your Google Drive:
+    * Add the following lines at the beginning of your notebook to mount your Google Drive:
         ```python
         from google.colab import drive
         drive.mount('/content/drive')
         ```
-        *This will prompt you for authentication.*

 4.  **Update File Path:**
     Ensure the `file_path` variable in your data loading cell (`file_path = '/content/drive/MyDrive/Colab Notebooks/Store_Sales/Walmart.csv'`) correctly points to the location where you uploaded `Walmart.csv` in your Google Drive.